Republican Guard (Algeria)

 The Algerian Republican Guard (الحرس الجمهوري الجزائري, Garde républicaine algérienne), is a military corps of the Algerian army.
 It is under the direct authority of the President of Algeria.
 The Algerian Republican Guard is composed of about 12,000 troops.
 It includes a horse mounted cavalry unit.
 The cavalry detachment finds its roots in the mix of traditions of both the famous Berber cavalry, especially the Numidian cavalry and the equally famous Arab cavalry.

 History

 The Republican Guard was founded by a group of cavalry units which came from the city of El Eulma located in Setif and which, in 1963, settled in the Colonel Chabou barracks known also as Lido Mouhamadia, in the east of Algiers.
-This group took over the leaving French army.
+This group took over from the leaving French army.

 Since then, the unit has provided honors to the President of Algeria.
 It then took four years, between 1969 and 1972 to set up the Algerian Republican Guard.
 Since October 3, 2006, the Republican Guard has been an autonomous military force, with its own command.